1reubent/Alien_Invasion/README.md

 ## Modifying Game Settings

 ### Optimization
-If the game runs to fast/slow, or if you just want to mess with the settings, navigate to the `settings.py` file where you can modify severl settings.
+If the game runs to fast/slow, or if you just want to mess with the settings, navigate to the `mods/settings.py` file where you can modify several settings.
 Some key settings include:
 - __Ship Speed:__ Controls how fast the player's ship moves.

     `self.ship_speed = 1.5`